Kapalua Airport: Facilities and aircraft

 Kapalua Airport is governed by a special agreement made by the state with Maui County.
-A former, privately owned airport, major changes or improvements to Kapalua Airport cannot be made without the consent of the Maui County Council.
+Previously a privately owned airport, major changes or improvements to Kapalua Airport cannot be made without the consent of the Maui County Council.
 The county insists on limiting development to preserve the Kapalua community from commercialization.
 Kapalua Airport is restricted to a single runway, a couple of terminal facilities and support facilities.
 There are no air cargo facilities, which causes all arriving air cargo (FedEx Feeder) to unload directly on the ramp, and load directly into delivery trucks which line up outside the ramp gate.
 Operations are restricted to daytime hours only.
-Passengers departing on 'Ohana Airlines will pass through TSA screening.
-Passengers departing on Mokulele Airlines are not screened by TSA.
+Passengers departing on Mokulele Airlines are not screened by the Transportation Security Administration.

-The United States Department Of Agriculture maintains an inspection station from 7:30 am to 1:45 pm.
-Passengers whose final destination is the U.S. mainland must have their checked bags inspected and tagged if they are checking their bags through to their final U.S. mainland destination.
-Passengers departing Kapalua Airport on flights departing after 1:45 pm will be unable to check their bags through to U.S. mainland destinations and will have to collect their checked bags at baggage claim in Honolulu, have them inspected by Honolulu U.S.D.A., check in at their Honolulu Airport airline's ticket counter, and pass through TSA security in Honolulu to continue on to their final U.S. mainland destination.
-Agricultural inspection is only required for bags departing Hawaii bound for the U.S. mainland.

 There is a snack bar offering a variety of light snacks, meals, and beverages.

 The airport covers an area of 50 acres (20 ha) at an elevation of 256 feet (78 m) above mean sea level.
 It has one runway designated 2/20 with an asphalt surface measuring 3,000 by 100 feet (914 x 30 m).
 For the 12-month period ending December 31, 2004, the airport had 9,990 aircraft operations, an average of 27 per day: 51% scheduled commercial and 49% air taxi.